Planning, Fundraising, and Publicity

 - The event being planned must be free and open to the public.

 - The event being planned must take place while classes are in session during the fall or spring semester.
 The committee does not fund summer programming.
-Events are not held during Finals Week, and events scheduled during Dead Week require special approval.
+Events are not held during Finals Week, and events scheduled during Study Week require special approval.

 - Student organizations may request funding for only one speaker per academic year, except in extenuating circumstances.